 Today, tail docking has become a procedure for cosmetic purposes.
 Because a docked tail is how the Rottie and Dobie are supposed to look, breeders still choose to do so.
 It has become the standard and a tradition for these dogs.

-We believe that all dogs are smart in their own unique way.
+Despite what people think, we believe that all dogs are smart in their own unique way.
 However, when it comes to obedience & working intelligence, Rottweilers and Dobermans rank among the best.

 Really – both dogs scored in the top 10 category, making them some of the smartest dog breeds in the world.
+While the the Doberman Pinscher was ranked the 5th smartest dog, the Rottweiler just barely cracked the top 10 as the 9th smartest breed.

-Dog breeds in the top 10 most intelligent category are able to learn a new command with fewer than 5 repetitions.
+This puts both Rottweilers and Dobermans in a league of their own.
+Breeds in the top 10 most intelligent category are able to learn a new command with fewer than 5 repetitions.
 That’s some quick learning!

 What I find even more impressive is that these dogs are able to obey a known command on the first attempt with an unbelievable 95% or higher success rate.
 Dogs don’t get more obedient than that.

 In addition, both dogs have extremely high adaptive intelligence, which refers what the dog is capable of learning for itself.
+And because we know they’re some of the best guard dogs, it’s a clear indicator or high instinctive intelligence too.

 Potential dog owners who aren’t fans of grooming – we have bad news.
 Both breeds have a short double coat, which means more shedding than their single-coated counterparts.